corda/corda/docs/source/api-persistence.rst

    The detailed messages incorporate information about what schemas, entities and fields are involved.

-``MappedSchema`` offer a family name that is disambiguated using Java package style name-spacing derived from the class name of a *schema family* class that is constant across versions, allowing the ``SchemaService`` to select a preferred version of a schema.
+``MappedSchema`` offer a family name that is disambiguated using Java package style name-spacing derived from the class name of a *schema family* class that is consistent across versions, allowing the ``SchemaService`` to select a preferred version of a schema.

-The ``SchemaService`` is also responsible for the ``SchemaOptions`` that can be configured for a particular ``MappedSchema`` which allow the configuration of a database schema or table name prefixes to avoid any clash with other ``MappedSchema``.
+The ``SchemaService`` is also responsible for the ``SchemaOptions`` that can be configured for a particular ``MappedSchema``.
+These allow the configuration of database schemas or table name prefixes to avoid clashes with other ``MappedSchema``.

-.. note:: It is intended that there should be plugin support for the ``SchemaService`` to offer the version upgrading and additional schemas as part of Cordapps, and that the active schemas be configurable.
-However the present implementation offers none of this and simply results in all versions of all schemas supported by a ``QueryableState`` being persisted.
+.. note:: It is intended that there should be plugin support for the ``SchemaService`` to offer version upgrading, implementation of additional schemas, and enable active schemas as being configurable.
+The present implementation does not include these features and simply results in all versions of all schemas supported by a ``QueryableState`` being persisted.
    This will change in due course.
-Similarly, it does not currently support configuring ``SchemaOptions`` but will do so in the future.
+Similarly, the service does not currently support configuring ``SchemaOptions`` but will do so in the future.

 Custom schema registration
 --------------------------
 Custom contract schemas are automatically registered at startup time for CorDapps.
-The node bootstrap process will scan for schemas (any class that extends the ``MappedSchema`` interface) in the `plugins` configuration directory in your CorDapp jar.
+The node bootstrap process will scan for states that implement the Queryable state interface.
+Tables are then created as specified by the ``MappedSchema``s identified by each states ``supportedSchemas`` method.

 For testing purposes it is necessary to manually register the packages containing custom schemas as follows: